alphabet28/bfhl-fullstack-assignment/README.md

-# BFHL Array Processing API
+BFHL Array Processing API

-## Objective
+Objective

-This project implements a **REST API** that processes an input array and returns a structured response including:
+This project implements a REST API that processes an input array and returns a structured response including:

+<<<<<<< HEAD
 1. Status of operation (`is_success`)
 2. User ID in the format `{full_name_ddmmyyyy}` (full name lowercase)
 3. Email ID